DanRiess/bulky/nomenclature.md

 ### 3rd level categories

-BulkyItem: An abstraction PoE items of the same base type.
+BulkyShopItem: An abstraction PoE items of the same base type.
 This is best illustrated by an example.
 Imagine a stash tab with a couple of stacks of Deafening Essences of Dread.
 They have all of their normal PoE item properties, each stack has a unique id.
-A BulkyItem equivalent abstracts the stacks into one object, combines the quantities and only save some metadata properties it needs.
+A BulkyShopItem equivalent abstracts the stacks into one object, combines the quantities and only save some metadata properties it needs.

 #### 4th level categories